Biggest fuck up of your career?

-Wow, now that is an opening question, it’s actually hard to pick just one.
-I am sure like many I have had my fair share of fuck ups, most of them have served as a valuable lesson.
+Wow, now that is an opening question.
+It’s actually hard to pick just one.
+I am sure, like many, I have had my fair share of fuck ups, but most of them have served as a valuable lesson.

 I took a senior position in a distressed business (first mistake).
 I was young at the time, had a good career and believed I could turn it around.